Orion98MC/MCCCell/README.md

 MCCCell is Key-Value Coding compliant so that exchanging data between the UITableView datasource/delegate and the drawBlock is easy.

+## Dependency

+MCCCell depends on MCCView which you can find here: https://github.com/Orion98MC/MCCView

 ## Example

 ```objective-c